Best Cybersecurity Startups to Invest In 2026

 Enterprise Browser · Score: 81/100 · Category creator

 Island climbs one position to #3 with a score of 81/100, solidifying its role as the category creator and leader in enterprise browser security.
 By delivering a Chromium-based browser with embedded security controls, Island has created an entirely new approach to securing the last mile of enterprise computing.
-Their $200M ARR milestone and growing traction in regulated industries including healthcare and financial services earned them the highest category-creation bonus in our scoring methodology.

 Abnormal Security